 Examples of our work

 Recognizing that there are many pathways to achieve UHC, SHOPS Plus assessed common health financing programs and their significance for family planning, paying particular attention to government-sponsored health insurance schemes.
 The project looked at the role of private providers and provider payment mechanisms on the performance of health financing programs.
-A forthcoming publication will discuss the implications of this assessment and what family planning advocates can do to champion more effective coverage.
+A publication discusses the implications of this assessment and what family planning advocates can do to champion more effective coverage.
+A subsequent publication presents the experiences of small and medium providers who participate in health financing programs, particularly government-sponsored programs.
+It cites examples from the Dominican Republic, Ghana, India, Kenya, the Philippines, and Tanzania.